Hold-Krykke-BA/DBD/Assignment2/README.md

 ```

 #### 9. If you are to store one million ASCII strings with an average size of 10 characters in a bloom filter, what would be the approximate space consumption, given an allowed false positive rate of 5%?.
 From the above question we found that each string should take up 6.22 bits of space.
-That gives approximately 6.220.000 bits or less than 0.6 megabyte.
+That gives approximately 6.220.000 bits or 0.6 megabyte.

 ### Task 3 - Huffman coding